 Commuter modes of transportation for Ryerson sustainability survey participants (2021)

 This chart compares the modes of transportation used by Ryerson sustainability survey participants (2021).
 58% public transit; 30% walk; 8% drive along; 4% car pool.

 |Modes of transportation||Percent of Ryerson population|

-Public transportation to campus
+Public transportation to and from campus

 Local and regional public transportation emits 90 percent less carbon emissions per passenger than solo driving the same distance.
 Our urban location makes it easy to choose sustainable transportation to get to and from campus.
 For example, there are multiple streetcar stops, subway stations and Bike Share locations nearby.

 Visit the Toronto Transit Commission (TTC) map, external link and Bike Share map, external link for more information.
 Learn about GO Transit discounts for students.

 Ryerson has taken many steps to making cycling an easy and accessible form of sustainable transportation to, from, and around the campus.